A Travel Guide to Puglia: Luxury Villas, Boutique Hotels & Authentic Experiences

 As a destination for clients, I find Puglia extremely exciting: it offers the ability to visit Italy for a second, third or fourth time and experience something completely different, without sacrificing on the wow factor.
 It’s very hard to imagine any of our clients visiting Puglia with the proper planning in place and not falling in love with it.

-And because Puglia is so far south, it’s a destination that can be visited year-round, with a much longer spring, summer and fall than its northern counterparts.
+Because Puglia is so far south, it’s a destination that can be visited year-round, with a much longer spring, summer and fall than its northern counterparts.
 Yes, summer in Puglia is quite hot, but without the crowds I somehow find it much more bearable!
 All you need is a pool, well-designed trulli and an aperol spritz to cool you down… and to remind you that you can still find la dolce vita in Italy if you know where to look.